element-foundation/construction-paper/construction-paper/Construction-Paper.md

 $x$ is the reserves of the base asset, $y$ is the reserves of the PT, $t$ is the time to maturity and $k$ is a constant.
 In the implementation, adjustments were made to the fee logic and parameterization.
 For a deep dive and analysis on the invariant and adjustments, reference Appendix [A](#a-pricing-principal-tokens) and [B](#b-convergent-curve-parameter-configuration).

 ##### Summarizing the Constant Power Sum Invariant

-The Constant Sum Invariant has a time component to it.
-The curve changes its behavior as the PTs reach their term maturity.
+The Constant Power Sum Invariant has a time component to it.
+The curve changes its behavior as the PTs reach their term's maturity.
 At the beginning of a term period, the invariant allows for more price discovery and slippage, essentially adding in aspects of the constant product formula used by [Uniswap](http://uniswap.org/).
 At the end of the term period, the invariant operates more akin to a stable pair.
 It treats the base asset and the PTs more in line with how products like [Curve](http://curve.finance/) treat stable pair trades.
 It removes the additions of the constant product formula and increases the effect of the constant sum formula (used for 1:1 stable trades).

 #### Parameterization
 This section is fairly advanced but important for users who are staking to understand.
 Before the staking pool for PTs initializes, certain parameters of the trading curve need to be agreed on by the stakers.
 Based on these parameters, it can affect the following areas: